hilbix/ansible/README.md

 > Everything else should then be scriptable.

-This README is a bit Debian centric.
+This all is a bit Debian centric for now.
 But only very basic Debianisms are used, like `apt`.
 So fo other Distributions, adapt accordingly.
 Thanks.

 ## Requirements